A Complete Guide to RV Batteries

 2. Gel batteries (GEL)

-3. Absorbed Glass Mat Batteries (AGM)
+3. Absorbed glass mat batteries (AGM)

-4.Lithium-ion batteries (LiFePO4)
+4thlithium-ion batteries (LiFePO4)

 Each type has different compositions and behaves differently under different conditions.